aimms/how-to/Articles/512/512-image-widget-refresh.rst

 In versions earlier than 4.77, a widget on a page would be refreshed if new assignments or definition updates were applied to any of the identifiers used in the widget, *even if the actual values of those identifiers were not actually changed*.
 With the performance improvement from version 4.77, a widget will *only* be refreshed if the data of the identifiers in the widget *has actually changed*.

 This improvement will prevent many unnecessary refreshes of widgets directly showing the data of such identifiers.
-However, with the image widget this improvement will cause a problem when the contents of an image file has changed and the same image file name is assigned to the identifier holding the image name of the image widget.
+However, with the image widget, this improvement will cause a problem when the contents of an image file has changed and the same image filename is assigned to the identifier holding the image name of the image widget.
 In the old situation, because of the re-assignment of the same value, this would trigger a refresh of the widget, causing the new content of the image file to be displayed.
 With the improvement, the widget will not be refreshed, as the image file name remains identical.